bastionwolfe/portfolio-pieces/Isometric-Physics-Engine/README.md

 - Force accumulation and damping

+- Circle and AABB collision detection (Partial)

 ### In Progress / Planned
-- Circle and AABB collision detection

 - Impulse-based collision response with friction and restitution